What makes Nepal different than other countries

 Community-Based Conservation

 Nepal has embraced community-based conservation initiatives, recognizing the importance of involving local communities in conservation efforts.
-Community-managed forests, buffer zones, and conservation projects have been established, giving communities a stake in the protection and sustainable use of natural resources.
+Communities have established community-managed forests, buffer zones, and conservation projects, giving communities a stake in the protection and sustainable use of natural resources.

 Read: Top 10 Naturally Beautiful Places in Nepal